Tiramisu

 Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

-This Italian Tiramisu recipe consists of a sweet creamy mascarpone filling layered with espresso-dipped lady fingers and topped with a thick dusting of cocoa powder.
+This authentic Italian Tiramisu recipe consists of a sweet creamy mascarpone filling, layered with espresso-dipped lady fingers and topped with a thick dusting of cocoa powder.
 Serve this no-bake dessert following a big bowl of spaghetti and meatballs and a crisp caesar salad.

 A few years ago I went to Northern Italy and every single restaurant I went to, I tried the tiramisu.
 I wanted to compare and contrast various types of tiramisu.
 I had it in Verona, Bologna and Milan.